 - Point out to children what their peers are doing.
-Use photos to follow up. - Make a classroom booklet that shows interests of each child. - Use stories and books and emphasize character's actions and interests. - Model vocabulary and verbalizations throughout the day.
-Explain and describe vocabulary within routines. - Establish a system of peer buddies and methods of facilitating social interaction during play. - Provide ample opportunities for making choices and teach children how to indicate a choice. - Model and teach skills such as "being a friend". - Provide materials and books that emphasize diversity. - Display photos of children and their families.
+Use photos to follow up. - Make a classroom booklet that shows interests of each child. - Use stories and books and emphasize character's actions and interests. - Model vocabulary and verbalizations throughout the day. - Establish a system of peer buddies and methods of facilitating social interaction. - Provide opportunities for making choices and teach children how to indicate a choice. - Model and teach skills such as "being a friend". - Provide materials and books that emphasize diversity. - Display photos of children and their families.
 Discuss varying cultures. - Point out and teach careers and roles in the school, families, and society.